 The self portraits started just after I finished my degree at The Royal Drawing School, but the truth was I had been looking for me for a long time before that.
-I was initially hooked by the physicality of drawing my own portrait over and over, a face that like a river never seemed to be the same twice.
-Slowly I started to wonder what a person was.
-Around the time that I was starting to dig deeper I had a molar that had gone bad pulled, and the hole that it left in my jaw allowed me to feel a part of my skull, my jaw, for the first time.
+I was initially hooked by the physicality of drawing my own portrait over and over, but slowly I started to wonder what a person was.
+Then I had a molar pulled, and the hole that it left in my jaw allowed me to feel a part of my skull, my jaw, for the first time.
 It shook me to really be able to understand myself as both an inside and an outside, and I started drawing in the parts I knew were there but couldn't see, my bones and organs.
 This still didn't explain what really makes a person a person adequately and over time I've added in elements of memory, myth, and place.
+Not satisfied with telling a story in one image I moved over into telling stories through graphic novels, creating Grief is Weird to tell true stories of the strange ways that grief can affect a person.
+I'm fascinated with combining radical storytelling with while looking at mental health issues.

-This work is a culmination of my search for both what a person really is and when they can say they are home.
-Like David James Duncan, I had come to the conclusion that my own body was my only home, but since I've moved back to the Pacific Northwest I'm not sure that answer is perfectly true.
-I am a body, but I also am from somewhere, and no matter where I am, that place comes with me.
+My work, both fine and sequential, say's that I am a body, I am from somewhere, and no matter where I am, that place comes with me.
 I am a collection of bones, an outside visible skin, bad teeth, water, fables, Salal, river teeth, tall grass, memories, and lungs.
 And so are you, in your own way.

-Nhatt Nichols was born on top of a mountain in north-central Washington State.
+Nhatt Nichols grew up on top of a mountain in north-central Washington State.
 Raised by survivalist parents, she grew up with a the ability to watch and observe the world around her as a permanent outsider.

 Nichols graduated from The Royal Drawing School in 2011 with an MFA equivalent degree in drawing.
 After graduating she left London, ending a decade of living abroad to travel in her home country.
 After living in Brooklyn and Martha's Vineyard, she settled in Port Townsend, Washington where she is a member of Corvidae Press and teaches at The Port Townsend School of the Arts.